 2. Product Affiliate Links

-We also promote various tools and/or services that we use in own business.
+We also promote various tools and/or services that we use in our own business.
 These are the companies that we have an affiliate relationship with.

 For more information about our Disclosure, please contact us at [email protected]